ECS189E/project-f19-aggieagenda/README.md

 Youyuan Xing (github handler:yxingx)

-# Project title: aggieCalendar
+# Project title: Aggie-genda

-A calendar that will allow user to get their assignment due using UC-Davis Canvas, also would be able to let user to add event and using count down timer.
+A canlendar agenda app for users to add/delete event and use countdown timer to focus, and, especially for UC Davis student users, load the assignments from canvas.

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.